 Recommendation Letter for Graduate School Applications

 Every year I receive many requests for recommendation letters.
 I am happy to help, but I need strong evidence in order to write a good letter.
 Over the years, I have developed some criteria I use when I decide whether I would write a letter in support of your applications.
-The criteria and instructions are different depending on whether you are/were a UCSD student or not.
-Please click the appropriate link below:
+These criteria are as follows:

 2. Your GPA is not lower than 3.5,